-What are the crimes that would prevent an owner from obtaining a license, a job applicant from being hired, or a current employee from being terminated?
+1. What are the crimes that would prevent an owner from obtaining a license, an applicant's employment eligibility or a current employee from being retained?

 You may view the disqualifying crimes by clicking Disqualifying Crimes.pdf.

-If I get an unsatisfactory determination, what do I do?
+2. If I get an unsatisfactory determination, what do I do?

-If an individual receives an unsatisfactory determination, they will receive a letter from DCH, Office of Inspector General (OIG) which lists the disqualifying crime(s) that caused the unsatisfactory criminal records check.
-If you receive an unsatisfactory determination you may appeal the finding.
-Effective October 1, 2019, OIG will be conducting the appeals process.
-The appeals process can be viewed by clicking Appeals Process.pdf
+If an individual receives an unsatisfactory determination, they will receive a letter from DCH, Office of Inspector General (OIG), Background Investigation Unit (BIU) which lists the disqualifying crime(s) which were the basis for the unsatisfactory criminal records check.
+If you receive an unsatisfactory determination, you may appeal the finding within 10 calendar days of the unsatisfactory determination.

-If you believe the information contained in the GBI and/or FBI record is inaccurate, you may request a copy of the record.
 If the individual believes the state and/or federal criminal history information is inaccurate, they should contact the GBI or FBI directly and request a review of their record depending on whether it is a state or federal issue.
-Do not contact DCH, as the department is not involved in this review process.
+DCH is not involved in this review process.

-For Georgia criminal history information, visit the GBI website at https://georgia.gov/popular-topic/criminal-history-records.
+For Georgia criminal history information, visit the GCIC website.